Saturday, October 17, 2009

 Tomb of Djehutynakht

-I have long been fascinated by tomb 10a at el Bersha, the tombs occupant a Governor was buried in what may be the finest surviving coffin of the middle kingdom, his wife in the tomb next to him and what might be the largest collection of funerary models ever found in Egypt.
+I have long been fascinated by tomb 10a at El Bersha.
+The tombs occupant a governor named Djehutynakht was buried in what may be the finest surviving coffin of the Middle Kingdom.
+His wife in the tomb next to him and what might be the largest collection of funerary models ever found in Egypt.

-As the robbers left they took some mummy wrappings and set fire to them, thankfully the fire did not catch and quickly went out.
+Djehutynahkt and his similarly named wife had probably been at rest for many centuries before robbers entered and ransacked their burial, perhaps in Roman times.
+These robbers tore the ends off Djehutynakht's two coffins to get at his mummy which they tore apart to steal the jewels scattering the remains around the room in the process.
+The coffins that supposedly contained his wife were left as a dis-articulated pile of boards.
+As the robbers left they took some mummy wrappings and set fire to them, but the fire did not catch and quickly went out.
 The preservation of the remaining contents belongs more than likely to an earthquake shortly after which brought large portions of the honeycombed cliff face down reburying the tomb.

-When the Harvard Boston expedition arrived at the site a couple thousand years later in 1915 the tombs remaining contents were in excellent shape they found wooden artifacts and the mummy fragments but perhaps most important the collection of middle kingdom wooden models of varying quality.
+When the Harvard University-Museum of Fine Arts expedition arrived at the site a couple thousand years later in 1915 the tombs remaining contents were in excellent condition.
+The expedition found artifacts and the mummy fragments but perhaps most important the collection of Middle Kingdom wooden models of varying quality.